kiosion/valve-index-arch-linux/README.md

 #### Manual steps:

 - Ensure SteamVR is installed and set to the latest non-beta release.
-I had no luck with either the Linux beta or normal SteamVR beta versions.
+I had no luck with either the Linux beta or normal SteamVR beta versions. - EDIT: As of 2/11/2021, the latest release doesn't work for me.
+The Linux Beta branch, however, does.
 - cd to your SteamVR install location (default is `~/.local/share/Steam/steamapps/common/SteamVR`) and run the following command using bash.

 ```bash